 By the end of the two-year, 5-semester, full-time cohort program, students will have completed a course of study addressing the knowledge and skills pertinent to the field of speech-language pathology.
 Knowledge and skills addressed cover the principles and methods of prevention, assessment, and intervention for people with communication and swallowing disorders.
 These clinical areas encompass: articulation, fluency, voice and resonance, receptive and expressive language in speaking, listening, reading, writing and manual modalities, the impact of hearing on speech and language, swallowing, cognitive aspects of communication, social aspects of communication, and knowledge of augmentative and alternative communication techniques and assistive technologies.
 In addition to the above mentioned clinical areas, students will also possess knowledge in the areas of research, contemporary, professional issues, standards of ethical conduct and information on professional credentials.

 See course descriptions.

 The clinical internship occurs during the student’s first year of study (fall, spring, and summer semesters).
 It is an opportunity to work closely with Loyola’s clinical faculty, developing therapeutic and diagnostic skills.
 Students are exposed to different disabilities spanning both pediatric and geriatric populations.
-Students receive pass/fail grades during their clinical internship year as they rotate through different clinical sites (Loyola Clinical Center at Belvedere Square, Loyola Clinical Center at Columbia, community based settings) over the course of three semesters.
+Students receive pass/fail grades during their clinical internship year as they rotate through different clinical sites (Loyola Clinical Center at Belvedere Square, and community-based settings) over the course of three semesters.

 Typically, each clinical course begins with orientation (1-2 weeks depending on the semester), includes approximately 12 weeks of therapy services, followed by a week to complete written documentation.
 Student progress is closely monitored, providing weekly feedback and formal conferences at the midterm and again at the end of the semester.
 In addition, all students enroll in a Clinical Seminar which addresses a variety of processes and procedures related to clinical practice.